bitterbloom/pl-compiler/docs/overview/enums_and_unions.md

 This is especially useful with the `Sized` trait, as it allows you to specify the maximum size of the union.
 The actual size of the union will be the size of the largest variant plus the size of the tag.

-The union variants can also be used by themselves:
+The union variants can also be used as types by themselves:

 ```mylang
 def get_tweety() -> Animal.Bird